nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 1. Deleting a game from gitGud

-    1. Prerequisites: Only one game with `GAME_ID` Valorant exists.
+    1. Prerequisites: Only one game with `GAME_NAME` Valorant exists.

     1. Test case: `game --delete Valorant`<br>
-       Expected: Game with `GAME_ID` Valorant is deleted. gitGud states that `GAME_ID` is deleted.
+       Expected: Game with `GAME_NAME` Valorant is deleted. gitGud states that `GAME_NAME` is deleted.

     1. Test case: `game --delete CSGO`<br>
        Expected: No game is deleted.
 Error details shown in the status message.
 Status bar remains the same.